claritylab/lucida/lucida/speechrecognition/kaldi_asr/README.md

 and act as its client.

 In either case, the server can interact with a testing client.
-To compile and run the testing client:
+To run the testing client:

 ```
 $ cd test
-$ cd make
 $ ./client (port number of Kaldi) (path of the audio file)
 ```